codevogel/svelte-db-portal/tutorial/0-setup/README.md

 sudo /opt/lampp/lampp status
 ```

+> ⚠️ If you get something along the lines of `netstat` not found, you need to install the [`net-tools`](https://launchpad.net/ubuntu/+source/net-tools) package.
+You can do so with `sudo apt install net-tools`, or the equivalent command if you use a different package manager than `apt`.

 This should return the status of the XAMPP services, such as Apache and MySQL.
 If everything is running, you should see something like:

 ```